 The course readings will primarily be drawn from the 4th Edition of ``Readings in Database Systems'', edited by Stonebraker and Hellerstein as well as the textbook "Database Management Systems" from Ramakrishnan and Gehrke.

 Both texts are available from the MIT Coop.
 Note that the 3rd Edition of "Readings In Database Systems" is a substantially different text (it does not include the same readings as the 4th edition.)
-Also, note that "Readings in Database Systems" is available online from Books 24x7.com (free registration is required) if you are accessing from an MIT IP address (this URL was updated 8/25/2014).
+Also, note that "Readings in Database Systems" is available online from Books 24x7.com (free registration is required, and you may need to authenticate with the MIT Libraries first) if you are accessing from an MIT IP address (this URL was updated 8/20/2015).

 There will be several other readings that will be posted on the course web site.